isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-05-post-the-story-of-singapore-radio-1924-41.md

 [^1]:Keller, F. (1931, September).
 Work of the pioneers in Malaya. *Omba Pende*, p.
 2.

 [^2]:‘Bancam.
 (1931, August).
 Work of the pioneers in Malaya.
-I – History of the A.W.S.M.
-Omba Pende, pp. 16–17; McDaniel, D.O.
+I – History of the A.W.S.M. *Omba Pende*, pp. 16–17; McDaniel, D.O.
 (1994).
 B[roadcasting in the Malay world: Radio, television, and video in Brunei, Indonesia, Malaysia, and Singapore](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=6904277) (p.
 24).
 Norwood, N.J: Ablex Publishing.
 (Call no.: RSING 302.2340959 MAC)

 [^3]:*Omba Pende*, Aug 1931, pp. 16–17.